jemarq04/bash-argparse/README.md

 * `bap_parse`:
 Use this function to parse the command line arguments.
 This is done **after** you have added all of the flags and positional arguments necessary for your script.
 The `$@` variable must be encased in double quotes to preserve whitespaces in certain arguments.
+(Note: If you want to have positional arguments that begin with the prefix characters, it may be useful to denote the beginning of the positional arguments with the pseudo-optional argument `--`.
+For example, `PROG.sh --num=3 -- -a three`.
+In the example, both `-a` and `three` are stored into their respective positional arguments.)
   * Usage: `bap_parse "$@"`.

 * `bap_get`: